L1sa-LSD/JSL04_LISDEJ25125_FTO2502B1_Lisa-De-Jongh_JSL/README.md

 ## Technical Implementation

-The project is implemented entirely with vanilla JavaScript DOM manipulation:

 1. **Modal System**: Dynamically creates a modal overlay for task editing
 2. **Event Handling**: Sets up listeners for task clicks and modal interactions